Prakhar-Goud/Prakhar-Goud/README.md

 # 👋 Hi, I’m Prakhar Goud

 An **aspiring Data Analyst** with a background in customer support and a strong passion for data-driven decision-making.
-I’m currently transitioning into the field of data analytics and building real-world skills through hands-on projects using Excel, SQL, Python, and Power BI.
+I’m currently transitioning into the field of data analytics and building real-world skills through hands-on projects using Excel, SQL, Python, Tableau, and Power BI.

 ---